karamazov85/pebblebeach/src/content/the-airstrip.md

 ---

 It’s where I take off at the crack of daylight,
-Where my madness lands in the dead of night
+Where my madness lands in the dead of night.
 The bristly line down there, to refuel the fire
 – yours and mine.
 An Airstrip Named Desire.